Ford 5.0 V8 Engine Problems | F150, Mustang

 Timing Chain Issues

-Going over 10,000 miles between oil changes is not recommended as it can lead to timing chain issues.
+Going over 10,000 miles between oil changes is not recommended, as it can lead to timing chain issues.
 Using fully synthetic engine oil and a quality oil filter is recommended.

 Carbon Deposits

-Ford 5.0L engine uses direct fuel injection and sprays fuel into the head.
+Ford’s 5.0L engine uses direct fuel injection and sprays fuel into the head.
 This leads to carbon deposits.

 Valve Springs

-Valve springs broke like the 5.4L and 4.6L, and that occasional valve dropping ruined a few Friday afternoons!
+Valve springs broke like the 5.4L and 4.6L, and occasional valve dropping ruined a few Friday afternoons!
 Catastrophic engine destruction due to a broken valve spring that let go and the valve dropped into the cylinder is possible but not very common.

 Throttle Body Failure

-Throttle bodies had some early issues, primarily due to contamination; they would stick or cause the engine to shut down or limit throttle when the wrench light came on.
+Throttle bodies had some early issues due to contamination; they would stick or cause the engine to shut down or limit the throttle when the wrench light came on.
 There is a Technical Service Bulletin (TSB), and I would suggest checking to see if it has any open TSBs, calibration, or updates that could be performed.
 Erratic transmission shifting issues can be related to throttle body failure.

 Oil Leaks